leahferrell/Stock-Index-Predictor/README.md

 Over the past few months I have become increasingly interested in the worlds of investing, machine learning, and software engineering.
 I decided it would be best to merge all of these interests through a project to enhance my knowledge, and at the end have a cool/useful project to show off.

+This project is currently in progress.
+I will attempt to document my process as I go about creating this program.

 ## II.
 Influence: